 If you’re using a laptop with a numeric keypad, the Number Lock key will be in the same place as a desktop keyboard.
 Compact laptop keyboards, however, don’t have a numeric keypad, so number-lock functionality usually shares a key with another key, such as the Scroll Lock key, near the Backspace key.

 If a key has two functions, the alternate function might be labeled in a different color.
-Hold down the Fn (function) key and press Num Lock to activate it.
+Hold down the Fn (function) key and press Num-Lock to activate it.
 On some keyboards, there’s a designated key just for number lock, but you still must hold down Fn as you press it.
-If Num Lock is labeled the same color as the Fn key, then this is probably the case.
+If Number Lock is labeled the same color as the Fn key, then this is probably the case.

-To turn on the Num Lock key function, you need to press the Num Lock key provided on the keyboard; Press the key until you see the LED light on which is given above the numeric keypad.
-Similarly, to turn it off, you need to press the Num Lock key until the LED goes out.
-The Num Lock key functions remain on until you press the Num Lock key again.
+To turn on the Number Lock key function, press the Num Lock key on the keyboard, and press this key until you see the LED light up, similarly, to turn it off, you have to let go of the LED.
+Till Num Lock key has to be pressed.

-The following Keys affected by Num Lock ( ON / OFF ) –
+The Keys is impressive by Num Lock ( ON / OFF ) –

 |Key on Numeric Keypad||Num Lock On||Num Lock Off|